- Remove the delete-this-class class from the navbar15_component div. This will change the positioning of the navbar to fixed.

 Check out some of my work below

-Offboard OS Application
+Offboard - Jobseeker OS Application

 I designed and built OffboardOS, an AI-native job-search operating system that helps laid-off tech workers move from overwhelm to action with guided workflows, resume tools, interview prep, and personalized AI support.